starbeamjs/starbeam/packages/react/use-strict-lifecycle/README.md

 }
 ```

-The `build` callback runs during render, so keep it to synchronous identity setup
+The `build` callback runs during render, but only for initial creation or
+rebuild.
+Keep it to synchronous identity setup and lifecycle handler
+registration.
+Put per-render updates in `update` handlers, and put layout,
-and lifecycle handler registration.
-Put effectful work in `layout`, `idle`, or
+passive, or cleanup work in `layout`, `idle`, or `cleanup` handlers.
+Read current
-`cleanup` handlers.
+`props` from the handler argument so handlers do not close over stale render
+values.

 ## Options